BUILDING TEMPERATURE COMPLAINTS

 Lebanon School District Staff should contact their building custodian before submitting a ticket into web helpdesk regarding classroom or office temperatures.
 Your custodian will confirm the actual room temperature by using a digital thermometer.

 If room temperatures fall between 68 to 72 degrees during the heating season and 74 to 78 degrees during the cooling season, they are within district temperature parameters and we have met our objective.
 Not much more can be done.
+Keep in mind that our building set points are using occupied/unoccupied sensors.
+This means that if you have not been in your room, the temperature will adjust accordingly.
+Please give the HVAC time to acclimate after occupying it before you contact your custodian for assistance.

 If your room temperature is outside of district parameters, your custodian will ask you to submit a web helpdesk ticket, and they will continue to work with Buildings and Grounds to resolve the issue.